 The ecancermedicalscience reviewer evaluation form and accompanying notes below outline the main areas and criteria we ask reviewers to consider in assessing whether an article meets the requirements of the journal.

 We take this opportunity to thank all our peer reviewers for their vital contribution to the ongoing development and success of the journal.
+Reviewers can also claim credit for the valuable work that they do via Reviewer Credits and/or Publons where ecancermedicalscience are happy to verify your reviews.

 Peer reviewers are asked to complete the report form to assist the editor in judging the suitability of an article for publication in ecancermedicalscience.
 There is space in the form for ‘Comments to the editor’ and ‘Comments to the author’, however this form can be supplemented by a fuller written report that justifies the decision as to why an articles does, or does not, meet ecancermedicalscience’s editorial criteria when required.